ibrahimahtsham/brainrot/README.md

 in the beninging

-i loved her crying meme in the voice of burger king foot lettuce

-alright alright alright

 ay bro watch yo jett

 snoore mimimimi

 honk shooo

-reeses puffs eat em up
+reeses puffs reeses puffs eat em up  eat em up eat em up eat em up!

-arbys we have the meats
+arbys! we have the meats

-we just got a letter
+we just got a letter we just got a letter, wonder who its from?

 autobots roll out

-doublekill, triple kill

-damn daniel

-watr those
+​Double kill, Triple Kill, Overkill, Killtacular, Killtrocity, Killimanjaro, Killtastrophe, Killpocalypse, Killionaire

+DAMN (slight pause) DANIEL back at it again with the white vans!

+whatrthoose!

-mining away idk what to mine
+Minin' away.
+I don't know what to mine.
+I'll mine this anyway.

-technologia
+technologia!

 its a hard knock life for us